djplaner/memex/docs/sense/Teaching/Mathematics/cser-mooc/cser-practices-and-pedagogies.md

 Organise students into small groups, introduce the card game [[number-scrabble|Number Scrabble (aka 15)]], play a game with them, before they play a few rounds.

+Challenge the students to start thinking about winning strategies for Number Scrabble.

 #### Abstraction

 Before the students start playing themselves.
-Provide them with a templates track the results of games.
+Provide them with a template to track the steps and outcomes of games.
 The numbers each player draws, if they won etc.

-Challenge the students to start thinking about winning strategies for Number Scrabble.

-#### Mathematics
+After a few rounds ask for any winners to share their strategies.

 **(Non-linear)** engage in discussion about the strategies they've come up with.
 Ask/help them to make explicit connections to mathematics they've learned so far.
 Talk about how well those methods worked.

+Depending on time, get the students to play another few rounds to put these strategies into practice.
+Discuss if/how overall performance changed.

+#### Mathematics

 Introduce magic squares including giving its history of usage across cultures (e.g. China, Japan, India etc.).
 Ending with the planetary squares from Europe (around 1531) and see if anyone makes a connection between Saturn's square and Number Scrabble.